TaitoUnited/full-stack-template/CONFIGURATION.md

 1. Add a secret definition to the `taito_secrets` or the `taito_remote_secrets` setting in `taito-project-config.sh`.
 2. Map the secret definition to a secret in `docker-compose.yaml` for Docker Compose and in `scripts/helm.yaml` for Kubernetes.
 3. Run `taito env rotate:ENV SECRET` to generate a secret value for an environment.
 Run the command for each environment separately.
 Note that the rotate command restarts all pods in the same namespace.

+You can use the following types in your secret definition:

+- `random`: Randomly generated string.
+- `manual`: Manually entered string.
+- `file`: File.
+The file path is entered manually.
+- `htpasswd`: htpasswd file that contains 1-N user credentials.
+User credentials are entered manually.
+- `htpasswd-plain`: htpasswd file that contains 1-N user credentials.
+Passwords are stored in plain text.
+User credentials are entered manually.
+- `csrkey`: Secret key generated for certificate signing request (CSR).

+> See the [Environment variables and secrets](https://taitounited.github.io/taito-cli/tutorial/06-env-variables-and-secrets) chapter of Taito CLI tutorial for more instructions.

 ## Automated tests